Take The Garden Style Personality Quiz

 Garden BEFORE

-Seeing new opportunities to turn the narrow strip beside the house turned into a lovely stepping stone path.
+Seeing new opportunities to turn the narrow strip beside the house into a lovely stepping stone path.
 It has become a favorite place for children to run around the house and pick wild strawberries growing between the natural stone slabs.

 ACTION STEPS